rixx/books.rixx.de/src/reviews/china-mieville/un-lun-dun.md

   - 2020-05-02
   did_not_finish: false
   rating: 4
+related_books:
+ - book: neil-gaiman/neverwhere
+   text: The obvious comparison for weird magical London.
+Little else in common, but there's a somewhat shared vibe.
 ---

 Exactly how you'd imagine a magical London YA novel by China Mieville to turn out: appropriately wonderful weird worldbuilding, good enough story arc.
 Above average amount of painful puns.
+Plus, and this is something you might not think, actually suited for kids.
+I wasn't sure Mieville would reign in his weirder tendencies.